johan--/seochecker/README.md

 # SEO Checker

-This applications queries Google and Bing to check what websites are returned as top results for predefined queries (parsed from XML file).
+This application queries Google and Bing to check what websites are returned as top results for predefined keywords (parsed from an XML file).

 ## Installation